INSTITUTIONAL REVIEW BOARD

-Consistent with federal regulations (CFR 45 part 46), if you plan to conduct a research project involving living human subjects on the Hobart and William Smith campus, or are a Hobart and William Smith faculty, staff, or student member conducting research elsewhere, then you will need approval from the Institutional Review Board (IRB) before you proceed.
-External researchers also need to obtain approval from the Vice President for Student Affairs to do research on Hobart and William Students, or from the Provost to do research on Hobart and William Smith faculty or staff, in addition to obtaining approval from the IRB.
+Consistent with federal regulations (CFR 45 part 46), if you plan to conduct a research project involving living human subjects on the Hobart and William Smith campus, or are a Hobart and William Smith faculty, staff, or student member involved in such a project elsewhere, then you will need approval from the Institutional Review Board (IRB) before you proceed.
+In addition to obtaining approval from the IRB, external (non-HWS) researchers also need to obtain approval from the Vice President for Student Affairs to do research on Hobart and William Smith students, or from the Provost to do research on Hobart and William Smith faculty or staff.

-Many research projects pose little or no risk and may be exempt from full IRB review, but must be reported to the IRB and certified as exempt by the board.
+Many research projects pose little or no risk and may be exempt from full IRB review, but must be reported to the IRB and certified as exempt by the Board.
 All other research will be formally reviewed by the IRB, although the review of course-based student research follows a different procedure from full reviews of individual research.
 Researchers should consult the materials under Policies and Procedures on the right to determine the appropriate steps for receiving IRB approval.

-The application form, along with any consent forms and questionnaires, should be mailed (both electronically and in signed hard copy) to Kelly Switzer in Provost's Office, at least two weeks before the next scheduled IRB meeting.
+The application form, along with any consent forms, questionnaires and other relevant documents, should be mailed (both electronically and in signed hard copy) to Kelly Switzer in Provost's Office, at least two weeks before the next scheduled IRB meeting.
 Please consult the meeting schedule below for the precise dates.

 Results of the IRB's deliberations will be communicated to the applicant within a week following the meeting.
-Questions regarding IRB procedures can be directed to the IRB Chair or any other member of the committee.
+Questions regarding IRB procedures can be directed to the IRB Chair or the IRB Coordinator.

 Please note that the IRB's definition of 'original research' might be more broadly construed than in some disciplines and may include data collection for administrative purposes, for example.
 You can access a glossary of IRB related terms at right.

 IRB MEETING DATES